 Dawes earned his Master of Library Science from Rutgers University and has two additional Master's Degrees in Educational Leadership and Educational Administration from Teachers College, Columbia University.
 To learn more about him, please visit his LinkedIn page.

 Standards as Frameworks for Connection and Collaboration

 Standards and recommended practices, by their very nature, are meant to support interoperability and collaboration between partners.
 In the library and information space served by NISO, the National Information Standards Organization, these functions are key to enabling better support for efficient resource sharing efforts between libraries of all types.
 This talk provides an overview of NISO projects supporting description, discovery, delivery and access, how they are created by industry experts working with each other, and describes how these standards and recommended practices enable libraries to maximize and extend their own efforts to provide access to materials.

 Nettie Lagace is the Associate Executive Director at NISO, where she is responsible for facilitating the work of NISO’s topic committees and development groups for standards and best practices, and working with the community to encourage broad adoption of this consensus work.
 Prior to joining NISO in 2011, Nettie worked for a library software vendor, where she served for 11 years as project training librarian and product manager.
 She holds a M.I.L.S. from the University of Michigan.

 Are You Being FulfILLed?

 Are you searching for an open source alternative to interlibrary loan?
 Join staff from the Bibliomation, Connecticut’s largest library consortium and the Connecticut State Library (CSL) Digital Library team to learn how they partnered using the FulfILLment software to create an open source statewide interlibrary loan service.
-They will share the evolution of the project, its current status, and CSL’s future visions for interlibrary loan.
+They share the evolution of the project, its current status, and CSL’s future visions for interlibrary loan.